Cambridge, 17-22 August 2026

 Who is building what

-Organisations working on hardware assurance present their current work, where they are stuck, and what they need.
-Amodo, Lucid Computing, Longview Philanthropy, and others.
+Organisations building in this space present their current work, the technical bottlenecks they are facing, and what they need.
 Time reserved for direct conversations about collaboration and hiring.

 Day 6